digiltd/oh-rtd-test/Taking-Rules-to-New-Heights.md

 By importing and using various Java libraries it is possible to create configurable maps for each light allowing things like motion detection timeout, and auto-on after dusk to be set per light (which can later be looked up or looped through in the script).

+Please note that rule must be reloaded manually each time the definition (*.items file) of the item used in the map changes.
+This is due to static reference to Item object which is no longer valid after the *.items file is reloaded.

 ### Items file
 ```xtend
     /* First you start out by defining 3 groups: one for the switches, one for the dimmers, and one for the motion sensors */